-And that’s exactly what you don’t want, because too much oil can clog pores.
-Twice a week apply a scrub, such as Clarifying Scrub to slough off rough, dead skin.
+And that’s exactly what you don’t want because too much oil can clog pores.
+Twice a week apply scrub to slough off rough, dead skin.

 Although they won’t technically remove blackheads, clarifying masks will keep them from becoming larger or more noticeable, especially if used weekly.